Cognigy/Documentation/docs/en/docs/live-agent/reports.md

 ### Outgoing Messages
 <div class="divider"></div>
-Click on Outgoing Messages tab in Reports.
-The graph will show the number of outgoing messages happened on the selected days.
-On pointing the mouse to a particular graph of the day, the details of the number of outgoing messages happened on that day can be found out.
+Click on the Outgoing Messages tab in Reports.
+The graph will show the number of outgoing messages that happened on the selected days.
+On pointing the mouse to a particular chart of the day, the number of outgoing messages that happened on that day can be found out.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-reports-outgoing-messages.png" width="100%" alt="Outgoing Messages Report Screen" />